Serengeti National Park Travel Guide

 Serengeti Safaris

 This is certainly not an exaggeration to say that a safari in Serengeti is the finest wildlife adventure experience in the world.
 The park is home to some of the most diverse collections of animals, including not only the ‘Big Five’ but also the ‘Big Nine’, the majority of which can be observed during a safari excursion in Serengeti.
 Even though the wildebeest migration season from July to September is the pinnacle of the year, a safari in the Serengeti is always a rewarding experience.
-Below is a list of various Serengeti tour packages for 2023 and 2024, ranging from budget road excursions to luxury Fly-In Safaris staying at boutique Tented Camps.
+Below is a list of various Serengeti tour packages, ranging from budget road excursions to luxury Fly-In Safaris staying at boutique Tented Camps.

 How To Book A Serengeti Safari

-Planning a vacation to Serengeti, or a Tanzania Safari for that matter, can be difficult due to the numerous options regarding everything from reaching the reserve to booking lodging and activities.
+Planning a safari to Serengeti, or a Tanzania Safari for that matter, can be difficult due to the numerous options regarding everything from reaching the reserve to booking lodging and activities.
 The sections below attempt to facilitate this process by providing pertinent information on planning both your Serengeti safari and your Tanzania safari.
 In terms of when to visit, keep in mind that the reserve is teeming with wildlife year-round; however, due to migration season and the presence of larger populations, rates are higher from July to October.
 Your tour itinerary will also include the selection of a mode of transportation to the reserve and a camp or lodge for your stay.

 Animals In Serengeti National Park